 Sleep deprivation and anxiety can wreak havoc on new parents’ immune systems, especially in the winter months when we tend to stay indoors.
-Working with newborns, its imperative that our team remain illness-free, so who better to ask for wellness tips for parents than our our night nurses and newborn caregivers?
+Working with newborns, it’s imperative that our team remain illness-free, so who better to ask for wellness tips than our own nurses and night nannies?

 Here’s our team’s best advice for staying healthy as a new parent:

-Saline + Vaseline: You’ve probably heard that saline solution, which is simply warm water with salt dissolved in it, can be used to flush out nasal passages and fight off colds and flu.
+Saline + Vaseline: You’ve probably heard that saline solution, which is simply warm water with salt dissolved in it, can be used to flush out nasal passages.
+This helps fight off colds and flu by taking germs out before they can get in your body.
 But there’s a second step that can be even more helpful.
-As Joy Becker, LPN, our Nurse Recruiter recommends: “Use Saline in nose daily, then apply petroleum jelly at the opening of your nostril.
-The saline flushes out any germs and bacteria and the petroleum jelly helps protect germs from going into your nasal passages, which can help prevent colds and sinus infections.”
+As Joy Becker, LPN, recommends: “Use Saline in the nose daily, then apply petroleum jelly at the opening of your nostril.
+The saline flushes out any germs and bacteria.
+The petroleum jelly helps protect germs from going into your nasal passages, which can help prevent colds and sinus infections.”

 Take a sauna: A common misconception about saunas is that they work because we’re “sweating out toxins.”
-While yes, we're sweating out dirt that's on the surface of our skin, actual toxins are eliminated by our liver and kidneys.
-What does happen in a 10-15 minute sauna though, is that you bring your core body temperature up making your body a terrible place for germs to live!
-You’re basically inducing a short fever that kills off harmful bacteria.
-Recent studies show that sauna use does help keep us healthy and as the Mayo Clinic says, is "linked to an array of health benefits".
+While yes, we’re sweating out dirt that’s on the surface of our skin, actual toxins are eliminated by our liver and kidneys.
+Recent studies show that sauna use does help keep us healthy and lessen the effects of colds and flu though!
+As the Mayo Clinic says, sauna use is “linked to an array of health benefits”.
 Believe it or not, you can actually buy your own sauna on Amazon and install it yourself.

 Sleep – by any means necessary: “Sleep when the baby sleeps” sounds good in theory but often doesn’t work in practice.
-Almost all new moms and dads experience sleep deprivation and for parents with older children, or those with little or no parental leave, daytime naps might not be an option.
+Almost all new moms and dads experience sleep deprivation.
+This leads to a chain of other problems like weakened immunity, headaches and migraines and an increase in potential accidents due to drowsiness.
+For parents with older children, or those with little or no parental leave, daytime naps might not be an option.
 Additionally, because we’re in a constant “alert state” caring for baby it can be very difficult to wind-down and sleep when the opportunity actually does present itself.

 To help get the restorative sleep that helps us mentally and physically, meditation can help.
 One easy method is the “4-7-8” breathing technique popularized by Dr. Andrew Weil.
 The basics of this technique are below, but we highly encourage watching this video demonstration: